 The recommendations contained in this report were developed in collaboration with an informal working group consisting of representatives from the County of Humboldt (Board of Supervisors, Planning and Building, Public Works, and County Administrative Office), LAFCo, and the Humboldt County Fire Chiefs' Association.
-This group recommends that the county share, or permanently transfer, property tax revenue at varying levels with fire related districts that are willing to annex out-of district areas described in this report and with fire companies that are willing to become districts.
+This group recommends that the county share, or permanently transfer, property tax revenue at varying levels with fire related districts that are willing to annex out-of -district areas described in this report and with fire companies that are willing to become districts.
 Property Tax revenue is the main source of revenue for most fire related districts.
 Tax exchange agreements could be offered on a sliding scale contingent upon a set of specific expectations fire service providers are willing and or able to meet.
-The tax exchange agreements and meeting specific expectations could support efforts to: match where services are being demanded with jurisdictional boundaries; build regional fire service capacity; and address service and funding needs on a countywide basis.
+The tax exchange agreements and meeting specific expectational boundaries; build regional fire service capacity; and address service and funding needs on a countywide basis.